If you buy something through my links, I may earn a commission (at no extra cost to you).

 Indiana Dunes National Park

-The newest national park, the shore along Lake Michigan in Indiana is an incredible combination of sandy beaches, grassy prairies, and bogs.
+The shore along Lake Michigan in Indiana is an incredible combination of sandy beaches, grassy prairies, and bogs.

 This park is only accessible by water.
 Even though it’s an island, there’s a lot to see and explore, like sunken ships, lighthouses, and hiking trails.